Bojak4616/Mobile_Phone_Tracking/README.md

 # Mobile_Phone_Tracking
 This repository is source code for some of the attacks defined in this paper (https://arxiv.org/pdf/1703.02874v1.pdf)

-The attack takes advantage of phones responding to probe replys with their globally unique MAC address.
+The attack takes advantage of phones broadcasting probe requests.
 This can be used to isolate a target and gain information about what their request looks like when defaulting to virtual MAC address probe request broadcasts.
 Once a fingerprint for the device is created, it can be tracked when on or off WiFi without responding to all requests sniffed on the network.

 ## Assumptions
 This attack assumes the following: